By knowing how to store it safely, you can reduce the risk of any of your precious expressed breastmilk going to waste.

 Any parent who has expressed breast milk knows how precious it is.
-Even spilling the smallest drop can be heart breaking – whoever said "don’t cry over split milk" obviously never expressed breast milk!
+Even spilling the smallest drop can be heart-breaking – whoever said "don’t cry over spilt milk" has never expressed breast milk!

 But, by knowing how to store it properly for future use, you can reduce the risk of any going to waste and keep your baby safe.

-Don't worry if you're unsure on how to store your expressed milk – that's why we're here to help!
+Breast milk is very resilient and stores well due to its antibacterial properties, so don't worry if you're unsure how to store your expressed milk – that's why we're here to help!

 How to store breast milk

-It's handy to note that it’s fine to put breastmilk that's been pumped at different times on the same day into the same pot or pouch, and don’t worry if it's separated into layers after being stored – this is normal (it's just the hindmilk and foremilk).
-All you need to do is give it a swirl to re-mix before you feed your little one.
+Yes, it's fine to do this, and don’t worry if it's separated into layers after being stored – this is normal (it's just the hindmilk and foremilk).
+All you need to do is give it a gentle swirl to re-mix before you feed your little one.